 As a kid, I was always amazed with documentaries.
 I would stay up until one in the morning just to watch the latest episode of i-Witness on GMA.
 Most of the time sleep prevailed before the show started, but the episodes I managed to watch inspired me to do what I do today and to work for who I want to be in the future.

 I eventually took up Computer Science at De La Salle University.
-A series of events through the years slowly led me back to journalism, and eventually, in 2016, I was assigned to document the tail-end of Miriam Defensor-Santiago's presidential campaign for Rappler.
+A series of events through the years slowly led me back to journalism, and eventually, in 2016, I was assigned to document the tail-end of the late Miriam Defensor-Santiago's presidential campaign for Rappler.
 After that, I knew I wanted to do more of it.

 What inspires me now are the small voices I meet and hear along the way.
 I want to help amplify them.